Davideck123/duplicate-files/README.md

 All you need is **Python**.
 You can download it [here](https://www.python.org/downloads/).
 If you have Python, then just simply run [main.py](main.py).
 ## Usage
+Duplicate Files can be used to find files with specific properties like name, date/time and size.
+Below are some examples to give you a better understading of what it looks like.